 The police report is often a tool that personal injury lawyers use to prove the defendant was guilty of an accident so monetary compensation can be reached by the plaintiff.
 For this reason, it is important for you to file a police report after a car accident in California, even if you were driving without insurance.
 Whether you experience serious injuries or not, it is always helpful to have a police report in the event of future damages arising from the car accident, or to prevent the insurer from trying to blame you.
 Having the information contained in a traffic accident report allows you to feel confident that you will not be blamed for the mishap.

 Do I Have to Report an Accident to the DMV in California?

 Californian law requires traffic accidents occurring on the streets or roads or private property of California be reported to the DMV within 10 days if there were injuries, death or material damage exceeding $750.
 Failure to report on time may result in the DMV suspending the driver’s license.
 The law requires the driver to submit a CA DMV SR1 form regardless of who was to blame.
 This report must be made in addition to any other report submitted to a law enforcement agency, insurance company or the California Highway Patrol (CHP), as their reports do not meet the SR-1 filing requirement.

 Section 1806 of the California Vehicle Code (CVC) requires the DMV to record accident information, regardless of who was at fault, when individuals report accidents under the Financial Responsibility Act, or if law enforcement agencies or the CHP investigate and report.

-In some rare cases said complication of the case may make it harder for authorities to set a final report; this causes waiting periods that could extend to a month or two.
+Generally speaking, it takes a week to get a copy of the accident report, but it also depends on the complexity of the accident and the parties involved.
+In some rare cases, complications may make it harder for authorities to set a final report; this causes waiting periods that could extend to a month or two.